subsquid/docs/docs/basics/store/file-store/csv-table.md

 ## Example

 This saves ERC20 `Transfer` events captured by the processor to TSV (tab-separated values) files.
+Full squid code is available in [this repo](https://github.com/subsquid-labs/file-store-csv-example).

 ```typescript
 import {Database} from '@subsquid/file-store'